 The Environmental Manager is responsible for developing the Environmental Management System across the organisation.
 The Environmental Manager provides specialist advice and environmental support services to all operational activities throughout the Port.
 The Environmental Manager represents the Port upon environmental matters and provides the primary environmental liaison with external organisations, regulators, and members of the public.
-The Environmental Manager has line management reporting responsibilities to the Corporate Affairs Director.
+The Environmental Manager has line management reporting responsibilities to the Engineering Director.

 The Environmental Reps volunteer their services and are the local champions of, and encourage good environmental practice within the work place.
 They act as the eyes and ears regarding environmental matters at the sharp end.
 They assist in maintaining the profile and momentum of environmental improvement within the organisation.
 They ensure a sense of balance in the Environmental Management System and ensure communications do not become top-down only, or one directional.
 They assist in completing environmental concern reporting and also other environmental initiatives, either directly through the Corporate Risk Assurance Framework Event Reports or through the ‘Eureka’ staff suggestion scheme.
 Environmental Reps participate in the Environmental Management Committee (EMC) meetings.

 Work Site Inspections